Travelling Solo in Austria

 Travelling Around Austria

-Austria has a great train network making it easy to get around the country.
+When you are travelling in Austria, the country has a great train network making it easy to get around.
 Austrian travel is efficient and punctual and at Westbahof you can buy your ticket on the train.
 All trains depart Vienna from upstairs on the second floor of Westbahof or take the metro from downstairs (a single journey ticket costs €1.10).
 You can also pre-book your train ticket and they will scan it on the train.

-Trains in Austria are really good and will show you the route on an interactive map plus the times it will take to each stop but they are costly.
+Traveling in Austria by train is a good way to get around.
+Trains in Austria are really good and Austria rail displays the route on an interactive map along with the times it will take to each destination, but they are costly.
 A ticket from Salzburg to Vienna for example will cost €30 or travel from Vienna to St Anton for €140 return.

 Tours in Austria